-

 Pantographs were used historically to monitor changes in permanent plots.
 Once the tracing was completed in the field, the traced images were analyzed to determine the exact percent cover.
 Although this method is relatively uncommon today, it continues to be used to document long-term changes in historical permanent plots.

-Figure 6. a) Field technicians using a pantograph to estimate cover in 1947.
-Image from the USFS Flagstaff Lab Image Library Great Basin Experiment Station Historic Images. b) a pantograph chart recorded in 1940 of a 1-m2 permanent quadrat from the College Ranch of New Mexico State University.
+Figure 6.
+(Left) Field technicians using a pantograph to estimate cover in 1947.
+Image from the USFS Flagstaff Lab Image Library Great Basin Experiment Station Historic ImagesLinks to an external site..
+(Right) a pantograph chart recorded in 1940 of a 1-m2 permanent quadrat from the College Ranch of New Mexico State University.